top of page

 How old do you have to be start music lessons?

 Typically, children start private music lessons between the ages of 5-9 depending on the instrument.
-The most common choices for private lessons are piano/keyboard, guitar.
-The guitar offers the convenience of smaller scale instruments for younger beginners.
-Students wishing to learn to play wind instruments such as trumpet, trombone and saxophone generally start after age 10 due to the physical requirements some of these instruments pose.
+The most common choices for private lessons are piano/keyboard, guitar, and ukulele.
+The guitar also offers the convenience of smaller scale instruments for younger beginners.
+Students wishing to learn to play wind instruments such as trumpet, trombone, and saxophone generally start after age 10 due to the physical requirements some of these instruments pose.

 Do students need to own an instrument to take lessons?